Bread of Stone

 Bread of Stone are an American contemporary Christian music and pop rock band from Sioux City, Iowa, and they were formed in 2004.
 Their members are lead vocalist, Ben Kristijanto, guitarist, Bill Kristijanto, bass guitarist, Tim Barnes, and drummer, Jason Ferris.
 They released, The Real Life, with DREAM Records, and this album was reviewed by many Christian music publications.
+On June 29, 2022, the band announced that they would not be taking any bookings for "live performances."

 Background

 The contemporary Christian music pop rock band formed in Sioux City, Iowa, in 2004.
 They count as their members; lead vocalist, Ben Kristijanto, guitarist, Bill Kristijanto, bass guitarist, Tim Barnes, and drummer, Jason Ferris.
 Their former drummer was Wesley Holt.

 Music history

 The group was formed in 2004, yet their first major label released studio album wasn't released until 2013, The Real Life, by DREAM Records on September 24, 2013.